-A major drawback of the coupled loop antenna is the narrow bandwidth [11], [31].
+A major drawback of the coupled loop antenna is the narrow bandwidth [11], [33].
 However, it can still be used as a diversity antenna, where a relatively small instantaneous bandwidth is needed (e.g., up to 20 MHz for LTE).
-To provide coverage over the entire low band, the resonant frequency of the coupled loop antenna (or third port) can be tuned by replacing the fixed capacitor between the two-arm separations of the outer loop (i.e., C in Fig. 15) with a varactor [11].
+To provide coverage over the entire low band, the resonant frequency of the coupled loop antenna (or third port) can be tuned by replacing the fixed capacitor between the two-arm separations of the outer loop (i.e., C in Fig. 15) with a varactor.
 The S parameters with different capacitance values are shown in Fig. 16.
 The required tuning range of the varactor is between 0.17-0.43 pF to cover the bandwidth of the other two ports shown in Fig. 13(a).
 No matching network is needed.
 The achieved isolation is above 12 dB, which is enough for frequency bands below 1 GHz.
 More importantly, the ECC between the third port and any of the other ports is below 0.11 for all varactor states (see Fig. 17).
 The total simulated efficiency of port 3 is above 83% for all the different C values.
+Finally, it is noted that a fourth port can also be accommodated in the proposed design by adding another coupled loop antenna to the bottom end of the chassis in Fig. 15.
+This is possible due to the self-resonant coupled loop antenna not exciting the CMs utilized by the first two ports.